influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 Remove the old leader node and replace it by following steps [2.1-2.4](#2-1-provision-a-new-meta-node).
 The minimum number of meta nodes you should have in your cluster is 3.

-## Replacing InfluxDB Enterprise cluster data nodes
+## Replacing data nodes in an InfluxDB Enterprise cluster

 [Data nodes](/enterprise_influxdb/v1.5/concepts/clustering/#data-nodes) house all raw time series data and metadata.
 The process of replacing data nodes is as follows: